 The workbook provided at these trainings contains information on access legislation and provides a step-by-step process for conducting assessments and encouraging voluntary compliance with the Americans with Disabilities Act and the Architectural Access Board Rules and Regulations.

-Training courses run from 9 a.m. - 4 p.m. for two back-to-back days.
+Training courses run from 9 a.m. - 3 p.m. for two back-to-back days.
+Registration is required.
 This information is updated regularly, so please check back often.

 Architectural, communication, programmatic, and policy barriers prevent people from participating fully in society.
 People with disabilities can't assume they can use common public places, such as stores, banks, offices, and restaurants.
 They can't always take part in ordinary activities like working, getting an education, visiting friends, and attending community events.
 Most non-disabled people take these freedoms for granted.